tyler-technologies-oss/forge-design-system/blog/2026-04-29-forge-tailwind/index.md

 ## The Consistency Challenge

 Across Tyler, teams build similar layouts every day: card grids, form sections, page scaffolds, sidebars with content areas.
 Each team writes their own CSS.
-Each team makes their own spacing decisions.
+Each team makes their own design decisions.
 And despite everyone's best intentions, inconsistencies creep in.

 One product uses 16px gaps between cards.
 Another uses 20px.
 A third uses 24px but only on desktop.
 None of these are wrong — but they're not the same, and users notice.